Private and Public Issue Fields

-If you have the same scheme for all your projects (for example, in all your projects you want to restrict access to issue fields like in our use case), then you can make the shared field private.
-If your projects differ significantly from each other, the better option is to create new fields for the project, and make them private.
+If you have the same scheme for all your projects (for example, you want to restrict access to issue fields in all project, as described in our use case), then you can make the shared field private.
+If your projects differ significantly from each other, project administrators can configure these settings independently.
+For more information, see Private Custom Fields.

-- Select the field you want make private.
+- Select the field or fields that you want make private.

 - Click the Make private button in the toolbar.

 - When attached to a project, the updated fields are only visible to users who have the Read Issue Private Fields permission.

 - Only users who have the Update Issue Private Fields permission can change the value for the custom fields in projects that retain the privacy setting.